|Type / Tags||Synth (Analogue / Subtractive)Synth|

 Charlatan, a freeware polyphonic, subtractive virtual analog (VA) synth with focus on sound quality and easy usability.
 It comes with a flexible, yet not overwhelming feature set which encourages artists to start tweaking instead of just relying on presets.
 Inspite of it's simplicity, Charlatan's architecture is flexible enough to create both classic sounds and rather experimental noises.
 While making no compromise about sound quality, the sound engine has been highly optimized for efficient CPU usage making Charlatan well suited as a "bread and butter" synth even in projects with a large number of plugin instances.

-- 2 oscillators with triangle, sawtooth and rectangle.
+- 2 oscillators with shape modulation.

 - Oscillator hard synchronization and ring modulation.

 - Unison mode with upto 7 voices and stereo spread.

 - 3 filter types modeled after classic analog hardware: 4-pole (24 db/oct) and 2-pole (12 db/oct) lowpass, bandpass.